 7.5 Radio’s New Future

-Radio still has a future, despite how often critics have predicted its demise many times throughout its history.
+Radio still has a future, despite critics’ frequent predictions of its demise throughout its history.
 The inherent portability of the medium gives it an advantage over other types of media that require an individual’s full attention, such as television or print.
-The simplicity of radio has leant itself to a variety of uses.
+The simplicity of radio has lent itself to a wide range of applications.

-In recent years, new technologies have promised to expand the reach of radio and to expand the kinds of programming it offers.
+In recent years, new technologies have promised to expand the reach of radio and enhance the types of programming it offers.
 Satellite and HD radio have increased the amount and diversity of available programming by making more stations available.
-Internet radio has increased the accessibility of radio communication, and practically anyone who has access to a computer can create subscription podcasts to distribute around the world.
+Internet radio has increased the accessibility of radio communication, allowing practically anyone with access to a computer to create and distribute subscription podcasts worldwide.
 These new technologies promise to make radio an enduring, innovative form of media.

 Satellite Radio